 Turkmenbashi to Baku, Finally!

 We kept checking our progress on our map periodically during the day.
-It was extremely comforting to see that we were actually moving nicely across the Caspian Sea.
+It was extremely comforting to see that we were actually moving nicely across the Caspian Sea from Turkmenbashi to Baku.
 Around 3pm it looked like we were very close to Baku and would make it quite a bit before 7pm.
 The prospect of getting in earlier than expected was exciting.
 We just knew that exiting the ship was going to be chaotic and time-consuming.

 Then our final surprise came at about 17:30.
 We were looking at the map to check how far we had to go.
 It was then that we realised that we’d sailed right past Baku!
 Despite all the information that we’d read online that our ferry goes to the port in Baku, we were heading to the port of Alat.
 That’s 70km away from Baku!